cristian-guerrero/legion-go-tricks/README.md

 ### SimpleDeckyTDP

-Decky Plugin that provides a very simple TDP bar.
+Decky Plugin that provides a simple TDP and GPU controls.
 Note that there's similarly a risk that Decky Plugins can stop working from any Steam updates from Valve

 https://github.com/aarron-lee/SimpleDeckyTDP